 Contact Your Title IX Coordinator

-The Equity, Diversity, Inclusion - Title IX (EDIT) Office oversees efforts to comply with and implement the Sexual Misconduct Policy (PDF).
-The Equity, Diversity, Inclusion - Title IX (EDIT) Office conducts administrative investigations of reports of sexual misconduct and is available to discuss options, provide support, explain policies and procedures, and provide education on Title IX.
+The Office of Title IX and Equal Opportunity Services oversees efforts to comply with and implement the Sexual Misconduct Policy (PDF).
+The Office of Title IX and Equal Opportunity Services conducts administrative investigations of reports of sexual misconduct and is available to discuss options, provide support, explain policies and procedures, and provide education on Title IX.